 These are the largest instances you can boot on Engine Yard.
 With a massive amount of RAM, these are best used for your database tier or in-memory caches.

-Tip: It is best practice to migrate away from deprecated instance types and models (e.g., replace M2 instances with R3 instances).
+Tip: It is best practice to migrate away from deprecated instance types and models (e.g., replace M2 and R3 instances with R4 and R5s).

 Compute optimized instances

 Engine Yard supports both C1, C3, C4 and C5 instance types in this category.
 Again, we recommend choosing the newest instance type supported by your environment's Stack version.

 C3, 4 and 5 provide features such as enhanced and cluster networking, and support for EBS optimization.